itskovacs/trip/README.md

 ### Configuration

-Refer to the [configuration documentation](https://github.com/itskovacs/trip/tree/main/docs/config.md) to set up OIDC authentication and other settings.
+Refer to the [configuration documentation](https://itskovacs.github.io/trip/docs/getting-started/configuration) to set up OIDC authentication and other settings.

 > [!TIP]
-> See [Usage Tips](https://github.com/itskovacs/trip/tree/main/docs/usage_tips.md) in docs for advanced features.
+> See [Documentation](https://itskovacs.github.io/trip/docs/intro) to learn more.

 <br>